 Quite frankly, most animals are built to avoid pregnancy during stressful or resource-poor times.

 Reversing Triggers and Helping Boost Repair

-If your body is always getting the fight-or-flight input from your central nervous system (the brain and spinal cord), it will downregulate all functions having to do with repair, regeneration, and creation…and that means low estrogen levels.
+If your body is always getting the fight-or-flight input from your central nervous system (the brain and spinal cord), it will downregulate all functions having to do with repair, regeneration, and creation, resulting in low estrogen levels.

-Meditation, breathwork, cutting down on caffeine/alcohol, and neurofeedback can make HUGE differences in helping downregulate a worked up central nervous system and re-establish normal hormonal levels.
+Meditation, breathwork, cutting down on caffeine/alcohol, and neurofeedback can make HUGE differences in helping downregulate a worked up central nervous system, which re-establishes normal hormonal levels.

 Of course, there are plenty of supplements that can support this process as well, such as supplemental neurotransmitters, flax seeds, L-theanine, maca root, and magnesium.
 But just like in estrogen dominance–and all hormonal imbalances–it’s first important to figure out what specific imbalance is occurring in the rest of the hormones that interface with estrogen.

-Our discussion of hormonal imbalances couldn’t possibly be complete unless we discuss the role of functional medicine.
-After wasting years and years trying out random supplements, going from practitioner to practitioner, and never really getting anywhere, we believe in the “test, don’t guess” approach…wholeheartedly!
+Our discussion of hormonal imbalances wouldn’t be complete unless we discuss the role of functional medicine.
+After wasting multiple years trying out random supplements, going from practitioner to practitioner, and never really getting anywhere, we genuinely believe in the “test, don’t guess” approach.